isaac-owens/getset/README.md

 ## <img src="frontend/public/kevin.png" width="58" height="72"> Kevin
 ### Frontend Lead
 Kevin's favorite game is Portal.
-He wants you to know that cake in not a matter to lie about.
+He wants you to know that cake is not a matter to lie about.

 ## <img src="frontend/public/danny.png" width="58" height="72"> Danny
 ### Backend Lead